Justice Lords: Long-term effects

 The Lords' proposed alterations of mainstream Earth have repercussions in the first two seasons of Justice League Unlimited.
 The events of "A Better World" aid Amanda Waller's crusade against the destructive capabilities of the metahuman population if the government left it unchecked.
 When Batman confronts Waller, she reveals simulations that show what would happen if the League went rogue; each time, the government was defeated.
-Project Cadmus, established to counter Superman if he went rogue (as shown in the Superman: The Animated Series episode "Legacy"), then called "Project: Achilles", expanded its threat list to the entire Justice League.
-Mistrust increases within the League; Batman and the Question fear that what happened to the Lords' Earth will happen to theirs when Luthor nearly wins the presidency, and the Question tries to kill Luthor.
+Project Cadmus, established to counter Superman if he went rogue, expanded its threat list to the entire Justice League.
+In "Divided We Fall", Lex Luthor fuses with Brainiac and creates duplicate androids of the Lords to fight the League.
+The Flash exceeds his maximum speed to destroy Brainiac, vanishing into the Speed Force.
+With Flash supposedly dead and Luthor at his mercy, Superman is put in the same position as his Justice Lord counterpart, but resists the temptation.
+J'onn then senses Flash's presence, and the League successfully pulls him back to reality.